Mary Wellstead: Early life

-Wellstead was born on 10 February 1850 in Albany, Western Australia to pioneer settler John Wellstead and Ann Amy Wellstead (née Crawford), and was the couple's first child.
+Wellstead was born on 10 February 1850 in Albany, Western Australia to pioneer settler John Wellstead and Ann Amy Wellstead, and was the couple's first child.
 Wellstead grew up in Albany and worked on the family's property gardening, milking cows and making butter.

 Wellstead's father assisted in developing the section of the Perth to Adelaide, East-West Telegraph Line between Albany and Bremer Bay, where a repeater station was eventually erected in 1875 overlooking the estuary.

 Bremer Bay Stationmaster

 In 1876, at the age of 26 years, Wellstead was trained in Morse code by superintendent James Coates Fleming.
-Fleming then appointed her as the temporary Stationmaster at Bremer Bay, as no suitable stationmasters were available at the time of commissioning, due to the remoteness of the station.
-She served as Stationmaster until the arrival of three permanent staff, J Lloyd (Assistant), M Ring (Linesman), and GP Stevens (Stationmaster), in late 1877.
+Fleming then appointed her as the temporary stationmaster at Bremer Bay, as no suitable stationmasters were available at the time of commissioning, due to the remoteness of the station.
+She served as Stationmaster until the arrival of three permanent staff, J Lloyd (assistant), M Ring (linesman), and GP Stevens (stationmaster), in late 1877.

 Wellstead continued working at the repeater station as a telegraph clerk and assistant until 1881, when she married shepherd and shearer John 'Jack' James Harris at St John's Church in Albany.
 Harris was also employed on the construction of the Overland Telegraph Line.
-The track for the road for telegraphs is named 'Wellstead road'.
+The track for the road for telegraphs is named Wellstead Road.